natenka/pyneng-book-en/docs/source/book/07_files/3_write.rst

      '!\n',
      'ip ssh version 2\n',

-If write the resulting list into the file, it already contains line feed characters:
+If write the resulting list into a file, it already contains line feed characters:

 .. code:: python